abbbhucho/Laravel_easy_setup/README.md

  	```
 	bash setup_laravel.sh
 	```
+### Installation

+ - Debian Based Linux Distribution(eg. Ubuntu, Debian 7 or above. etc.)

+## Errors and bugs

+If something is not behaving intuitively, it is a bug and should be reported.
+Report it here by creating an issue: [Bugs.](https://github.com/datamade/your-repo-here/issues)

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details